slawomir-nowaczyk/slawomir-nowaczyk.github.io/HAII5-workshop-ecai2024/HAII5-workshop-ecai2024.markdown

 ## Important dates
 * Paper submission opens: Wednesday, 17 April 2024
 * Paper submission deadline (extended): ~~Thursday, 6 June 2024~~ Sunday, 23 June 2024
-* Acceptance notifications: Monday, 15 July 2024
+* Acceptance notifications: ~~Monday, 15 July 2024~~ Wednesday, 31 July 2024
 * Camera-ready submission deadline: Thursday, 1 August 2024
 * Final workshop schedule published: Thursday, 8 August 2024
-* ECAI early registration deadline: Thursday, 15 August 2024
+* ECAI early registration deadline: Monday, 19 August 2024
 * The workshop: Saturday, 19 October 2024

 In addition to regular paper submissions, we will consider accepting interesting papers rejected from the main conference.
 Potential authors should submit a request for their rejected paper to be considered by 10 July 2024, and can expect a decision by 25 July 2024.